 Abercrombie & Fitch Plans First Northern Ireland Store at Victoria Square Belfast

-American fashion retailer Abercrombie & Fitch has submitted plans to open its first-ever store in Northern Ireland, with the proposed location at Victoria Square shopping centre in the heart of Belfast β a move that signals strong confidence in the city's retail sector.
+American fashion retailer Abercrombie & Fitch has submitted plans to open its first Northern Ireland store at Victoria Square shopping centre in Belfast, in a move that has been welcomed by the city's business community as a significant vote of confidence in Belfast's retail sector and its growing appeal as a premium shopping destination.

 Background